ScorexFoundation/sigmastate-interpreter/docs/Costing.md

 Note, that `cost` and `dataSize` are independent parameters because some _costed_ values may have very small `dataSize`, but at the same time very high `cost`, e.g. result of contract may be `true` boolean value whose `dataSize` is 1 byte, but its `cost` is the cost of executing the whole contract.
 The opposite is also possible.
-For example a context variable of `Array[Byte]` type have `cost` equal 0, but may have very big `dataSize`.
+For example a context variable of `Col[Byte]` type have `cost` equal 0, but may have very big `dataSize`.

 From this perspective Costed Graph `graphC` is a data flow graph between costed values.